brettinternet/hugo-slides/README.md

 ### Bugs

-- [ ] Improve markdown loading to Reveal.js
+- [x] Improve markdown loading to Reveal.js
-  - [ ] [Auto-sliding](https://github.com/hakimel/reveal.js/#auto-sliding) is unpredictable because of the way markdown content is loaded into Reveal.js
+  - **Using `.html` content files with frontmatter, HTML based on the Reveal.js API is the best method to harness all features of the Reveal library**
-  - [ ] Fix subtle vertical slide animations when traversing slides horizontally
+  - TOML appears to be a better candidate for html content since VS Code seems to prettify the indented items for subfields